Cavaliers vs. Warriors Player Props Betting Odds

 |3PM

-- Curry has dished out 3.7 assists per game, which is 0.8 less than Sunday's over/under.
+- Curry has averaged 3.7 assists per game this year, 0.8 less than his prop bet on Saturday (4.5).

 Check out all the prop bet options FanDuel has to offer!